Self - Esteem & Confidence With Self - Compassion Hypnotherapy

 Our critical inner voice, is a learned pattern of negative thoughts regarding ourselves and others.

 We experience this “voice” as an array of critical, and self-limiting thoughts, attitudes, conclusions and feelings that we can believe to be accurate because they come from within the depths of ourselves.
-After all, if we say it, feel it or experience a verdict in some way, it must be true?
+After all, if we say it, feel it or experience a perception in some way, it must be true?
+This is where hypnotherapy can help you to adjust our inner perceptions.

-Even when we are incredibly successful, we can still feel like a failure and yes, even whilst experiencing this success.
+Even when we are incredibly successful, we can still feel like a failure and yes, even whilst experiencing our success.

 Our inner critic, originally shaped and internalised from early life experiences influence our sense of identity.
 Just as positive experiences of love, warmth, and security help shape our positive sense of self, negative life experiences construct and confirm our inner critic.